Last Updated: May 2, 2022

 3. Assemble Emergency Supplies

 It’s important to have enough supplies to make it through a hurricane and the recovery period.
 Water and electricity could be out for a week or more.
 Have enough non-perishable food, water and medicine to last each person in your family for a minimum of one week.
 Don’t forget pet food.
 Also make sure you have extra cash, a battery-powered radio, flashlights, and a portable crank or solar powered USB charger to charge your cell phone.
-The CDC recommends bringing at least two cloth face coverings for each person and, if possible, hand sanitizer if you need to go to a shelter.
-(Children under two years old and people having trouble breathing should not wear face coverings).

 4. Review Your Insurance Policies